Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/index.md

 (base) ubuntu@account:~$
 ```

+There are instances where ssh request is blocked when using `UCSD-GUEST`.
+Switch to another wifi network if this issue occurs.

 ### Know Your Container

 Now let's check the resources assigned to you.
 First, use `lscpu` to check the CPU cores.
 Although the CPU indices may differ, you should see 12 online CPU cores.
 Here's an example output: